swethavs/EasyPark/README.md

 # EasyPark
 Copyright © 2015 Swetha Venkatachari Sundarajan

 This project is licensed under MIT Lincese.
-Please see the file 'COPYING' in Github for license terms
+Please see the file 'COPYING'(https://github.com/swethavs/EasyPark/blob/master/COPYING) for license terms

-An android application which helps people in finding the nearest vacant parking spot.
+An open source  android application which helps people in finding the nearest vacant parking spot.

 ### Project Description
 This app helps users in finding the free or paid vacant parking spots near them.
 In the Free Parking, users get to see a list of vacant parking spots that are near them and also get direction to their parking spot.
 The app also allows users to enter the free parking spots found by them and populate the database for rest of the user community.
 Thus, if you are a user of this app and find vacant parking spots near you, you can key in the number of vacant parking spots.
 The app records your current location automatically.
 You can also drag the marker in the google map and point it to a different location, if needed.<BR>